 Have you ever seen a fossil plant series in a museum display or textbook on evolution?
 Nope.
-When I took college Biology at Arizona State University in the early they taught us evolution and a little bit of paleobotany (the study of plant fossils) but not a single fossil series was ever presented as evidence that plant evolution actually did happen.
-It was always assumed to have occurred at the same time as the primordial soup to you and your relatives swinging from a tree or locked in a zoo.
+When I took college Biology at Arizona State University in the early t70’s hey taught us evolution and a little bit of paleobotany (the study of plant fossils) but not a single fossil series was ever presented as evidence that plant evolution actually did happen.
+It was always assumed to have occurred at the same time as the primordial soup of “goo to you” and your relatives swinging from a tree or locked in a zoo.
 There has been a distinct lack of books regarding this area of evolution and I had to buy one recently in order to be familiar with the area for my articles.
 I found a number of them that all seem to be derivative works of the pioneer of the subject matter or they referenced his work extensively so I bought it.

 This book was “The Diversity and Evolution of Plant”s, dated 1995 and published by CRC Press[i], a reputable publisher of top quality scientific manuals and textbooks, by the author, Dr Lorentz Pearson, who appears to be well qualified, being a Professor of Botany with a string of credits to his name.
 In the Preface, Professor Pearson boldly goes where so many others have gone and states that evolution is a fact attested to by the fossil record.
 The Introduction is entirely devoted to a narrative description of that evolutionary history.
 Now remember this, because it will be important near the end of this article.